Master's framework: study plan, teaching and professional activities

 17. Image Processing and Data Analysis // Alessandro Bevilacqua

-Classes will be held on Fridays (full day) and Saturdays (half day).
-Additionally, there will be one Thursday per month with classes.
+Expected schedule: Weekend format with classes on Fridays (full day) and Saturdays (half day), plus one Thursday per month (full day).